 You can get a quote for charity insurance with Superscript by clicking on the ‘Get a quote’ button.

-The process should take about 4 minutes and will involve answering a number of questions about your business to determine what selection of covers you need.
+The process can take as little as 4 minutes and will involve answering a number of questions about your charity to determine what selection of covers you need.

 At the end of a successful quotation process, you'll be given the option to buy your cover immediately, or you can buy it up to 30 days later.